Written by:

 ux design

 Most businesses redesign their website for the wrong reasons.
 Because it looks dated.
 Because a competitor just launched something new.
 Because someone on the team said it was time.
+Those are feelings, not reasons.
+And redesigning based on feelings is expensive.
+Knowing when to redesign your website comes down to one thing: whether the site is working against the business or not.
+Here is how to actually tell the difference.

 Building with many windows some with light some dark